-Centre for Bacterial Cell Biology, Strand 4.1 Mini Cells as Overall Compartment for the Portabolomics Interface
+Centre for Bacterial Cell Biology, Strand 4.1.a Bio-adaptor compartmentalisation - Mini Cells

 Aurelie works on the construction of stable broad host range vectors and the application of anucleate cells in the expression of synthetic genetic circuits without host interference.